promise/readme/README.md

 📝 Created review (approved) on PR #64 in biaw/imagehost
 ✨ Pushed 1 commit to biaw/phone
 ✅ Merged PR #75 in biaw/phone
-✨ Pushed 1 commit to countr/countr
-✨ Pushed 4 commits to countr/countr
-✨ Pushed 1 commit to countr/countr
-📝 Created review (approved) on PR #75 in biaw/phone
-🗣 Commented on #75 in biaw/phone
 ```

 ## Repositories I maintain